NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ![](images/firebase/db/DbCompositeContainerError.png)

 ?> At any point where automatic conversion to a variant does not work you can invoke the variant conversion node manually.
-Siimply search the node by name *variant* and you should see it.
+Simply search the node by name *variant* and you should see it.

 ![](images/firebase/db/DbManualVariantConv.png)